10 Pros and Cons of Online TEFL Courses

 Another disadvantage associated with online training is that you’re not given much learning structure.
 You don’t have fixed class times.
 So you can’t just turn up and expect things to be organised for you.
 Instead, you’ll have to organise yourself and create good work habits and routines.
 Good organisation is essential if you want to complete an online course successfully.

 So there you have it, if you are wondering whether to get TEFL certified online or in a classroom we hope this article has helped you to made a decision.
 If you need any help or advice about taking a course please contact us.
-You might also like to view our guide to the best TEFL companies or browse our top rated online TEFL courses.
+You might also like to view our guide to teaching abroad or search TEFL jobs.